Jambalaya Your Way: This Time, It’s Personal

 Jambalaya is a very personal thing.
 In south Louisiana, it seems we all have a special way to make it or a custom ingredient we like to add.
 And since the base of any great jambalaya consists of rice, seasonings and spices, it’s easy to personalize it based on the proteins, aromatics and vegetables you choose to use.

 Make your jambalaya the way you like it by adding (or not) all kinds of delicious seasoning meats, sausage, seafood, chicken, veggies and more.
-And with Camellia’s Jambalaya dinner mix, the process is simple and fun.
+And with Camellia’s Jambalaya Cajun Seasoning Mix, the process is simple and fun.
 This mix contains rice, seasonings and spices that are classic and full-flavored – so it’s not too mild and not too spicy – and will work well with whatever you choose to throw in the pot.
 There’s a recipe on the back of the bag, but think of it as a mere suggestion.
 It’s really all about making it your own.

 For this make-it-your-own recipe, we’re going Cajun-style and using a cast iron pot for flavor and authenticity.
 Cajun-style jambalaya doesn’t use tomatoes and gets its brown hue from searing the meats in a cast iron pot, and then cooking the jambalaya in the brown bits scraped off the bottom of the pot.